Buying a home

 Gazumping and sealed bids

-Find out what gazumping means and how to avoid it, and learn how to increase your chances of having your offer accepted in a sealed bids or 'best and final offer' situation.
+Find out what gazumping means and how to avoid it, plus learn how to increase your chances of having your offer accepted in a sealed bids or 'best and final offer' situation.

-In the current market, it has become increasingly common for multiple buyers to make offers on one property.
-When this happens, estate agents will often ask all interested buyers to submit a sealed bid or best and final offer by a set deadline.
+In today's fast-paced market, multiple buyers may compete for the same property, with vendors choosing between offers.
+When this happens, estate agents will often ask all interested buyers to submit a sealed bid or 'best and final' offer by a set deadline.

-Sometimes, even after the seller has accepted an offer, another buyer will bid, and this can result in 'gazumping'.
-In this guide, we explain how to handle each of these situations.
+Sometimes, even after the seller has accepted an offer, another buyer will bid, resulting in 'gazumping'.
+In this guide, we explain how to handle each of these situations and avoid losing out on your desired property.

 - If you're buying a property and want independent, expert advice on the best mortgage for your personal circumstances, call Which?
 Mortgage Advisers for free on 0808 252 7987

-Gazumping happens when an offer has been accepted on a property but a different buyer then makes a higher offer that the seller accepts.
-When this happens, the 'gazumped' buyer not only loses the house or flat but also any money spent on searches, surveys, solicitor fees and mortgage applications.
+When you're 'gazumped' as a buyer, you not only lose the house or flat but also any money spent on searches, surveys, solicitor fees and mortgage applications.

-Competition in areas where demand for property is greater than supply makes gazumping a more common problem.
-But how can it be allowed to happen?
+In areas where demand for property is greater than supply, competition is fiercer and gazumping becomes a more common problem.

 - If you're buying in Scotland, gazumping shouldn't be a problem because properties are withdrawn from the market once contact negotiations start – read all about it in our guide to buying a house in Scotland